Sexual Health

 After a long period of decline in the U.S., syphilis cases continue to rise.1

-The national rate of primary and secondary syphilis has increased almost every year since 2001.
-In 2019, a total of 38,992 cases of syphilis were reported, reflecting a 11.2% increase compared to 2018.1
+The national rate of primary and secondary syphilis has increased almost every year since 2001.In 2021, 53,767 cases of syphilis were reported, reflecting a 28.6% increase from 2020 to 2021.1

 Per the CDC-recommended algorithm, initial testing is done with a treponemal assay (EIA or CIA) followed by a quantitative nontreponemal test for confirmation (quantitative RPR or other nontreponemal test).
 Discordant samples are resolved on the basis of a TPPA assay.

-On December 20, 2021, CDC published a letter acknowledging the FDA alert of the potential for false positives of RPR results and reminding the healthcare community of the importance of confirming reactive RPR results with treponemal antibody testing.5 False-reactive RPR test results have historically been observed in individuals with autoimmune disorders, systemic infections unrelated to syphilis, (e.g., tuberculosis, rickettsial diseases, HIV, and endocarditis) as well as following immunization (particularly for smallpox) and during pregnancy.
-6
+On December 20, 2021, CDC published a letter acknowledging the FDA alert of the potential for false positives of RPR results and reminding the healthcare community of the importance of confirming reactive RPR results with treponemal antibody testing.3 False-reactive RPR test results have historically been observed in individuals with autoimmune disorders, systemic infections unrelated to syphilis, (e.g., tuberculosis, rickettsial diseases, HIV, and endocarditis) as well as following immunization (particularly for smallpox) and during pregnancy.
+4

 The CDC-recommended algorithms for the screening and diagnosis of syphilis include both treponemal and non-treponemal assays.
 Labcorp offers both the Reverse syphilis screening algorithm and the traditional syphilis screening algorithm.